ENSF-300-F23/museum-project-l01-34/README.md

 **Python Application:** Website: Martin

 ##  How Use and Run Website
+1) Open cmd prompt (These specific commands are only for cmd prompt and not powershell)
-1) In the repo cd to Museum (cd Code\Museum)
+2) In the repo cd to Museum (cd Code\Museum)
-2) Run the following commmand: Scripts\activate.bat
+3) Run the following commmand: Scripts\activate.bat
-3) Then cd to ArtObject (cd ArtObject)
+4) Then cd to ArtObject (cd ArtObject)
-4) Now run: py manage.py runserver.
+5) Now run: py manage.py runserver.
 The site will now be at the url http://127.0.0.1:8000/

 ONLY IF THE DB IS DOWN / CANNOT CONNECT
 1) Go to Code\Museum\ArtObject\ArtObject\settings.py and change DATABASES to the following:

    DATABASES = {

        'default': {

            'ENGINE': 'django.db.backends.mysql',

            'NAME': 'artobject',

            'USER': 'root',

            'PASSWORD': 'YOUR PASSWORD',

            'HOST':'localhost',

            'PORT':'3306',

        }
    }

-2) Create a  default connection in mysql workbench
+3) Create a  default connection in mysql workbench
-3) Create a db called artobject
+4) Create a db called artobject
-4) Follow the original steps until step 4.
+5) Follow the original steps until step 4.
-5) Before doing step 4 run the following command: py manage.py makemigrations.
+6) Before doing step 4 run the following command: py manage.py makemigrations.
 If this does not work, delete the migrations folder in mainapp and run: py manage.py makemigrations mainapp
-6) Run: py manage.py migrate.
+7) Run: py manage.py migrate.
 At this point the tables should be created in mysql
-7) Do the runserver command in original step 4
+8) Do the runserver command in original step 4

 ## Features
 Admin Page: